 [Potential easy agreement]

-Proposal 3: Define a per-band capability for conditional LTM(FFS whether to mention“intra-CU” in IE name).
-It indicates whether the UE supports intra-CU conditional MCG LTM on the band where the UE is in non-DC.
+Proposal 3: Define a per-band capability for conditional LTM(e.g. cltm-MCG-r19) .
+It indicates whether the UE supports conditional LTM on the band where the UE is in non-DC.
 This includes supports execution condition, subsequent LTM.
 UE supports this capability should support ltm-MCG-IntraFreq-r18 on the same band.
 FFS whether UE should set the value consistently for all FDD-FR1 band, all TDD-FR1 bands and so on respectively.

 It was agreed that both L3 based execution condition and L1 based execution condition are supported for C-LTM.
 And only one triggering event is associated with L1 execution condition, but one or two triggering events can be associated with L3 execution condition as CHO.